 SIZE UP versus SIZE DOWN: Hunter boots are made in whole sizes only.
 If you buy the Originals style, size down (they run big).
 If you buy the Refined style (my preference) I suggest purchasing your normal size or a ½ size up if you can.
 It’s always nice to have a little extra wiggle room and the option to line them with thick cozy socks.
 You’ll want that extra warmth when you’re wearing them in the snow!
 I’m a size 7.5 and ordered the 8.
 If you’re a whole size, stick to it.

+I hope my Guide To Buying Hunter Boots will help in the decision making process.
 You can purchase your boots from Hunter, Zappos or Nordstrom.
 All retailers have great return/exchange policies and a wide selection to choose from.
 I’ve linked both the Original and the Refined styles in my Shop the Post section below so you can compare and choose!
 If Hunter boots aren’t your style, check out my post on Bean Boots – another classic!

 THE ORIGINAL HUNTER BOOT